Biological Waste

 How to Handle Sharps Waste:

-• Biohazardous sharps waste must collected on site in puncture resistant sharps containers, labeled with the universal biohazard symbol.
+• Sharps contaminated with biohazards must be collected in puncture resistant sharps containers and labeled with the universal biohazard symbol.
 Sharps containers must not be filled more than two-thirds full.
 When two-thirds full, the lid must be closed and autoclave indicating tape placed over the lid and sides, taking care not to cover the vent holes.
 The PI’s name and room number should be clearly marked on the container.
-The sharps waste generator is responsible for ensuring proper sterilization with a registered autoclave (see Section 4).
+The sharps waste generator is responsible for ensuring proper sterilization with a registered autoclave.
 All closed and sterilized sharps containers are then collected by WWU EHS for final disposition.

-• Non-biohazardous sharps waste must be collected on site in puncture resistant sharps containers, with the universal biohazard symbol defaced or in containers without a biohazard symbol.
+• Sharps that have never come into contact with biohazards must be collected in puncture resistant sharps containers and labeled with the universal biohazard symbol.
 Sharps containers must not be filled more than two-thirds full.
 When two-thirds full, the lid must be closed.
 The PI’s name and room number should be clearly marked on the container.
 All closed sharps containers are then collected by WWU EHS for final disposition.
-If any biohazardous sharps enter a non-biohazardous sharps container, a biohazard symbol must be affixed and the entire container must be handled as biohazardous sharps waste.

 To Request a Sharps Pick-up: